hankquan/spring-enhanced-cache/README.md

 You can define your own CacheManager, if not, a default CacheManager will be created.
 By the way, this default CacheManager is not created by the enhancer but spring cache.

-The enhancer will create an EnhancedCacheManager and inject to spring container, the EnhancedCacheManager's name is defined in `com.github.howaric.cache.enhancer.EnhancedCacheManager.ENHANCED_CACHE_MANAGER`, its name can also be specified by `spring.cache.enhanced.enhancedCacheManagerName` in spring application.yml.
+The enhancer will create an EnhancedCacheManager and inject to spring container, the EnhancedCacheManager's name is defined in `cn.howaric.cache.enhancer.EnhancedCacheManager.ENHANCED_CACHE_MANAGER`, its name can also be specified by `spring.cache.enhanced.enhancedCacheManagerName` in spring application.yml.

 ```yaml
 spring: